 I check in at one of the gates on the backside of the arena.
 I do this by introducing myself to the security guard at the gate.
 Once he finds my name on a clipboard, he opens the door for me.
 I make small talk with the handful of other media people who I recognize—Breakfast Television hosts, a writer from the Globe and the Mail, a couple of local tech bloggers.
 There never were many media members in Vancouver to begin with.
 Vancouver isn’t a media hub.
 Now, with the downward slide of media, there are fewer members still.
 There are six, maybe seven media people here this morning.

 I ask the young woman who is wearing makeup to obscure her obvious weariness if there’s any complimentary Tim Horton’s for us.
-A few people laugh and smile over my shoulder.
 “I wish,” she replies.
 “In fact, I’ll make a note of it.”
 She pretends to write something on her clipboard.
-“Next time,” she says, pretending to read her non-existent note, “bring a large barrel of Double Doubles.”
+“Next time,” she says, pretending to read her non-existent note, “bring a large barrel of Double-Doubles.”

 An odd, blissed-out fog hangs over everyone.
 Everyone is happy, because it’s still too early to be unhappy.
 Genuine unhappiness doesn’t arrive for me until noon at the earliest.